 How TCM Can Help Postpartum Depression Symptoms

 TCM offers a unique point-of-view when it comes to PPD.
-“From TCM’s perspective, postpartum depression is either due to a stagnation of the liver, blood stasis or accumulation of phlegm-dampness.
-Deficiency of liver ‘blood’, deficiency of kidney yin, deficiencies of heart yin and ‘blood’, or deficiencies of the heart and spleen can also cause it,” explains physician Lim.
+“From TCM’s perspective, postpartum depression is either due to a stagnation of the liver, blood stasis, or accumulation of phlegm-dampness.
+Deficiency of liver ‘blood,’ deficiency of kidney yin (passive energy), deficiencies of heart yin and ‘blood,’ or deficiencies of the heart and spleen can also cause it,” explains physician Lim.

-PPD symptoms can range from bloating, chest heaviness, pain in the upper abdomen to a general feeling of unhappiness.
-If you experience them, brew and consume rosebuds infusions or Fo Shou, a type of citrus fruit, to soothe the liver and clear stagnation.
+Suppose you are experiencing PPD symptoms like bloating, chest heaviness, pain in the upper abdomen, and a general feeling of unhappiness.
+Brew and consume a tea of rosebuds or Fo Shou, a type of citrus fruit, to soothe the liver and remove stagnation.
 Dried bupleurum root (Chai Hu) and TCM remedy Xiao Yao San could also help to ease depression symptoms.

-Physician Lim cautions, “Overconsumption of rose tea can increase tannin levels in your body and inhibit the production of breast milk.
-Similarly, the use of peppermint in Xiao Yao San remedy can reduce the milk supply of lactating mothers.
+Physician Lim cautions, “The overconsumption of rose tea can increase the levels of tannin in your body and inhibit the production of breast milk.
+Similarly, peppermint in Xiao Yao San can reduce the milk supply of lactating mothers.
+Hence, it is best to consult a qualified physician before consuming the herbs.
 As a reminder, you should consume the herbs 2 hours apart from other medications or supplements.”
-Hence, it is best to consult a qualified physician before consuming the herbs.

-You can manage symptoms like poor sleep quality by consuming herbal recipes containing sour jujube date seeds (suan zao ren).
-These seeds should be stir-fried and pounded before being simmered in a soup.
-They can nourish kidney jing (essence), the heart and kidneys, as well as as calm the mind.
-TCM concoctions like Gui Pi Tang and Tian Wang Bu Xin Dan (TWBXD) are also effective in improving sleep quality.
+You can help manage symptoms like poor sleep quality by consuming herbal recipes prepared with sour jujube date seeds (Suan Zao Ren).
+You should stir-fry and pound the seeds before simmering them in a soup or get it in a granulated tea format from TCM specialty stores near you.
+They can nourish kidney jing (essence), the heart, and kidneys and calm the mind.
+TCM concoctions such as Gui Pi Tang and Tian Wang Bu Xin Dan (TWBXD) are also effective in improving sleep quality.

-Gui Pi Tang can tonify your blood and qi, strengthen the spleen, nourish the heart, and benefit people who worry excessively or overthink, lack appetite, or have a pale complexion.
-TWBXD, meanwhile, can nourish the heart and kidneys and may also be good for treating heart palpitations or night sweats.
-Rooibos tea is good for alleviating depression whilst relieving insomnia, headaches, stomach cramps and skin disorders.
+Gui Pi Tang can regulate your blood and qi, strengthen the spleen, nourish the heart, and benefit people who worry excessively or overthink, lack appetite or have a pale complexion.
+Rooibos tea alleviates depression while relieving insomnia, headaches, stomach cramps, and skin disorders.
+TWBXD, meanwhile, can replenish the heart and kidneys and may also be suitable for treating heart palpitations or night sweats.

-“Due to the various factors that cause postpartum depression, a mother may require diverse treatment.
+“Due to the various factors that cause postpartum depression, a mother may require various treatment.
 There is no sufficient evidence to justify the use of any one of the treatment approaches.
 Besides TCM, other systems of medicine may use antidepressants as first-line agents.
-Hormone treatments are considered to be an alternative method of pharmacotherapy.
-Non-pharmacotherapies such as psychotherapy, cognitive behavioural therapy, and psychodynamic therapy may also be effective,” says physician Lim.
+Physicians consider hormone treatments to be an alternative method of pharmacotherapy.
+Non-pharmacotherapies such as psychotherapy, cognitive behavioral therapy, and psychodynamic therapy have also been found to be effective,” says physician Lim.

 To manage PPD effectively, mothers should also avoid consuming fruit juices or foods and beverages that contain artificial sweeteners.
-It’s also best to stay away from caffeinated drinks as they can impair sleep quality and trigger anxiety.
-Similarly, steer clear of carbohydrate-rich foods as they can trigger energy spikes but cause you to feel lousy after that.
+It’s also best to avoid caffeinated drinks as they can impair sleep quality and trigger anxiety.
+Similarly, steer clear of carbohydrate-rich foods (high glycemic index) as they can trigger energy spikes but cause you to feel lousy after that.